Epicodus-SZ/java-wildlife-tracker/README.md

 * `CREATE TABLE sightings (id serial PRIMARY KEY, animal_id int, location varchar, ranger_name varchar);`
 * `CREATE DATABASE wildlife_tracker_test WITH TEMPLATE wildlife_tracker;`

+### Coding
+BUGS
+1: 2 forms on home page.
+We should change this to a single forms
+2: Endangered Animal sightings page does not properly show results in table form, making it difficult to read.
+New to improve the page layout.
+3: Data reporting is messed up.  "all sightings" report does not list endangered animals.
+4: Index.vtl has a conditional If statement attempts to not create sections of the form if the animal and endangered animals are blank. - FIXED
+5: Sighting does not track timestamp of sighting.

 ### License

 Copyright (c) 2017 **_MIT License_**